 You should work with your school counselor to see which courses you qualify to take.
 Here is a link to the state of NJ list of Approved General Education Courses at OCC.
 This list offers a variety of courses that are highly transferable and are likely to be taken within the first two years of college, regardless of where you choose to attend.

 Absolutely!
-Home schooled students will follow the same procedures and guidelines for Early College with the exception of having their school counselor or school principal sign the Jumpstart Application, home schooled students can have their parent sign instead.
+Home schooled students will follow the same procedures and guidelines for Early College with the exception of having their school counselor or school principal sign the Early College at OCC Registration Form, home schooled students can have their parent sign instead.

 Most college admission pages will specify that even if you are enrolled in dual-credit courses at a collegiate institution, you will not be considered a transfer student.
 If you can’t find this information readily during the application process, check with the admissions department at the schools you are applying to.